xkiwilabs/Linear-NonLinear-TSAnalysis/README.md

 ### References

+- The code used to run RQA and CRQA in the tutorial can be found as a standalone Python package here: [Recurrence Quantification Analysis](https://github.com/xkiwilabs/Recurrence-Quantification-Analysis).
+  - Alternatively, a matlab version can be found here: [MATLAB Time Series Toolboxes](https://github.com/xkiwilabs/MATLAB-Toolboxes).
-This tutorial employs tools from [PyRQA](https://pypi.org/project/PyRQA/) to run MdRQA:
+- To run MdRQA, this tutorial employs tools from [PyRQA](https://pypi.org/project/PyRQA/):

-Rawald, T., Sips, M., & Marwan, N. (2017).
+  - Rawald, T., Sips, M., & Marwan, N. (2017).
 PyRQA: Conducting recurrence quantification analysis on very long time series efficiently. *Computers & Geosciences, 104*, 101-108.